tkksharif/tkksharif.github.io/content/home/hero.md

   label = "Contact me"

 +++
-## My name is **Sharifu Tusuubira** and I'm a **genetics Enthusiast** specializing in **Artificial Intelligence**
+## BIO
+Sharifu K Tusuubira is a genetics enthusiast with a track record of launching companies and leading organizations in sub Saharan Africa.

 As a young man growing up in Kampala, Sharifu discovered his passion for science, advocacy and engaging communities.
-As a senior undergraduate, he conceived and launched a company that went on to receive a contract for offering vaccination services to the Government Analytical Laboratories, a division of Ministry of Internal Affairs in Uganda.
-Sharifu is also passionate about research, and scaling it into innovative business ideas.
+At 20 years of age, he conceived and launched his first company that went on to receive a contract  ( just after the launch) for offering vaccination services to the Government Analytical Laboratories , a division of the Ministry of Internal Affairs in Uganda.
+Sharifu is  passionate about research, and scaling it into innovative business ideas.
+Sharifu is machine learning lover interested in its application in quantitative genetics and genomics.